3aluw/3aluw/README.md

 - 👋 Hi, I’m @3aluw
-- 👀 I’m interested in Web dev
+- 👀 I’m interested in Web development
-- 💞️ I’m open for collaboration on any front-end project built with vue/nuxt...
+- 💞️ I’m open for collaboration on any project built with vue/nuxt...
 - 💞️ I’d be happy to build/mantain open source projects
 - 📫 reach me via email :2000abdallah2014@gmail.com